The Best Tools To Get Page Speed Insights

 - Google’s best practice?
 Under 200 ms (0.2s) for server response time.

-We could go with our top 10 tools to get page speed insights and help you speed up for 2020.
-But again, in the interests of speed (which, again, is what you’re here for), we’re going to cut to the chase and offer up our three favourite, most robust, feature-heavy and user-friendly tools to get you the usable insights you need to improve your page speed for 2020.
+We could go with our top 10 tools to get page speed insights and help you speed up for 2021.
+But again, in the interests of speed (which, again, is what you’re here for), we’re going to cut to the chase and offer up our three favorite, most robust, feature-heavy (and user-friendly) page speed tools to get you the usable insights you need to improve your page speed for 2021.

 It is a truth universally acknowledged, by those in the know at any rate, that GTmetrix should be your first port of call when it comes to page speed testing and insights.
 This go-to: